 Global Co-head of Fintech, London

-“I am a corporate and M&A lawyer offering technically sound, pragmatic and commercially focused advice to major corporates, financial institutions and fintechs on their highest profile deals.
-I am efficient and approachable, and aim to provide pragmatic, commercially-focused advice and develop excellent working relationships with clients.”
+"I am a corporate and M&A lawyer and advise major corporates, financial institutions and fintechs on their highest profile deals.
+I am efficient and approachable, commercially focused and enjoy developing excellent working relationships with clients."

 Education and qualifications

-Fionnghuala (Finn) advises on cross-border public and private M&A transactions, and has extensive experience of working on a broad range of transactions within the financial institutions sector, including bank M&A transactions, loan portfolio sales/acquisitions, and regulatory-driven reorganisations.
-She has particular expertise in the UK ring-fencing regime and bank structural reform.
-Finn is also accustomed to advising on court processes, whether schemes of arrangements under the UK Companies Act 2006 or transfers of banking businesses under the Financial Services and Markets Act 2000.
-She also counsels clients on general corporate governance matters.
+Fionnghuala (Finn) advises on cross-border public and private M&A transactions, and also counsels clients on general corporate governance matters.
+Finn has extensive experience of working on a broad range of transactions within the financial institutions sector, including bank M&A transactions, loan portfolio sales/acquisitions, and regulatory-driven reorganisations.
+She has particular expertise in the UK ring-fencing regime and on advising on court processes, whether schemes of arrangements and court-approved reductions of capital under the UK Companies Act 2006 or transfers of businesses under Part VII of the Financial Services and Markets Act 2000.

-As a Global Co-head of Fintech within Linklaters, Finn also has specialist knowledge of the fintech sector, including deep knowledge of how to approach M&A (ranging from minority investments and strategic partnerships to full acquisitions) and consortium transactions within the sector.
+As a Global Co-head of Fintech within Linklaters, Finn also has specialist knowledge of the fintech sector, with extensive experience of later stage fundraisings, M&A (ranging from minority investments and strategic partnerships to full acquisitions) and consortium transactions within the sector.

-Finn was named in The Lawyer’s Hot 100 in 2020, and was also listed as a Next Generation Partner in the Legal 500 as part of Linklaters’ Tier 1 M&A practice.
+Finn was named in The Lawyer’s Hot 100 in 2020, and was also listed as a Next Generation Partner in the Legal 500 as part of Linklaters’ Tier 1 M&A practice and UK Fintech practice.

 Finn has led, or been a key adviser, on many major corporate and M&A transactions.
 These include advising: